 Open-to-buy budgets measure multiple factors, but one of the most important things they gauge is your inventory turnover ratio.
 Identifying this number helps the architects of OTB plans understand the level of demand for each item in their inventory and how much of their OTB budget to allocate for each product sold.

-Because products sell at different rates, most companies set individual turnover rates for each product category or individual item, which allows for a more accurate calculation of how much product you need for each stock-keeping unit (SKU).
+Because products sell at different rates, most companies set individual turnover rates for each product category or individual item, which allows for a more accurate calculation of how much product you need for each SKU.

 While larger businesses and corporations make longer-term open-to-buy plans (quarterly, semi-annually, etc.), those running smaller operations with tighter budgets should use shorter-term plans.